colorFiLabs/web3/index.md

 ## Defi

-The emergence of Defi technology has provided entrepreneurs with alternative financial assets.
-This has created a massive disruption in the financial industry, opening new opportunities for business owners to explore for corp finance.
-At ColorAI we understand the advantages that can be implemented  to provide an edge to companies in the marketplace.
+The emergence of Defi technology has provided entrepreneurs with alternative financial funding options.
+This has created a massive disruption in the financial industry, opening new opportunities for business owners to explore for corp finance and viable investment for investors.
+At ColorAI we understand the advantages that can be implemented  to provide an edge to companies and investors in the marketplace.

 ## AI In Finance